thu-tram/mangg-may-tinh/routing/distance-vector.md

 At t=6, the A-to-R2 link goes down!
 The table entry is now busted, because if we forwarded packets to R2, they wouldn't actually reach A. However, we don't know that this entry is busted yet.
 We have to wait another 10 seconds for this route to expire.

-Also at t=6, we get a new announcement: ``I'm R1, and A is 1 away from me.''
+Also at t=6, we get a new announcement: "I'm R1, and A is 1 away from me."
 We look in our table, and we already have a way to reach A, so we reject this announcement.
 (Note: It's not important for this demo, but we're assuming we don't accept equal-cost paths here.)

 If only we knew that our existing route is busted, we could accept this new advertisement right now.
 But instead, we're doomed to wait another 10 seconds of using this busted path.